mokytis/lukespademan.com/content/posts/the-dangers-of-curlbash.md

 ```

 This is a very simple PoC but you could easily make something more effective and
-discreate.
+discrete.
 If the user is `curl | bash`-ing a large install script that is
 larger than the buffer and has elements that take a while to execute, then you
 wouldn't need any `sleep` commands or large amounts of hidden whitespace to make
 this work.